Between Mountains and Seas: Detailing Architecture and Folklore

 Between Mountains and Seas Detail, Tommy CheeMou Yang, 2025

 This design research seminar explores vernacular and folklore as a point of departure to frame the theoretical position of the architect as an integration of socio-ecological systems.
-While the conventional “detail” in architecture and urban design normalizes professional values, we will look to myths, the mundane, to nurture a critical appreciation of material culture, landscapes, stories, and people.
-We will dwell into theories of informality and in turn produce a series of experimentations through fabrication, aesthetics, and precarities to challenge conventional architectural order in favor of storytelling, ethnographies, and ecologies.
+While the conventional "detail" in architecture and urban design normalizes professional values, we look to myths, the mundane, to nurture a critical appreciation of material culture, landscapes, stories and people.
+We dwell into theories of informality and in turn produce a series of experimentations through fabrication, aesthetics and precarities to challenge conventional architectural order in favor of storytelling, ethnographies and ecologies.

-There are three phases to this course: (1) developing questions, (2) appraising theoretical frameworks, (3) drawing and prototyping architectural details.
-Researchers in this course will gain skills in craft, design through storytelling, fabrication, detailing, and vernacular design research.
-Tools we will learn are ethno-ecological drawings, operational fabrications, toys, puppetry, and filming prototypes.
-Our journey “Between Mountains and Seas” will curate a volume of sketchbooks, mock-ups, and artifacts which will be showcased at the end of the semester through an exhibition.
+There are three phases to this course: (1) developing questions, (2) appraising theoretical frameworks, and (3) drawing and prototyping architectural details.
+Researchers in this course will gain skills in craft, design through storytelling, fabrication, detailing and vernacular design research.
+We will learn the following tools: ethno-ecological drawings, operational fabrications, toys, puppetry and filming prototypes.
+Our journey "Between Mountains and Seas" will curate a volume of sketchbooks, mock-ups and artifacts that will be showcased at the end of the semester through an exhibition.